 - Given our desire as a firm to be more inclusive and welcoming of individuals beyond narrow demographic categories traditionally used, we redesigned our Voluntary Employee Self-Identification Form to be inclusive of gender identity and sexual orientation.

 - Adding gender identification as an option in the firm’s employment application form.

-- Attaining Mansfield 2.0 Certification after successfully completing the twelve-month certification program led by Diversity Lab.
-To achieve Mansfield certification, we verified that at least 30 percent of the candidate pool for partner promotions, lateral partner and associate hires, leadership positions, committee appointments, and formal client pitches at NGE consisted of women, attorneys of color and/or LGBTQ+ lawyers.
+- Attaining Mansfield 3.0 Certification after successfully completing the twelve-month certification program led by Diversity Lab.
+To achieve Mansfield certification, we verified that at least 30 percent of the candidate pool for partner promotions, lateral partner and associate hires, leadership positions, committee appointments, and formal client pitches at NGE consisted of women, attorneys of color, LGBTQ+ lawyers, and lawyers with disabilities.

 PRIDE IN PRACTICE

 NGE attorneys have been dedicated advocates for LGBTQ equality through legal representation.
 For example:

 - Partner Seth Lamden and Associate Nicholas Graber represented Center on Halsted, one of the Midwest’s most comprehensive community center dedicated to securing the health and well-being of LGBTQ people in Chicagoland, in insurance coverage litigation related to an underlying tort suit.